-According to the guidelines of the Scheme, graduates are protected by the Employment Ordinance in Hong Kong since they are employed by Hong Kong employers in accordance with Hong Kong laws, enter into employment contracts in Hong Kong and are deployed to work in the Mainland.
-If encountering any labour dispute, graduates can contact the Labour Department or 1823 for assistance.
+According to the guidelines of the Scheme, young persons are protected by the Employment Ordinance in Hong Kong since they are employed by Hong Kong employers in accordance with Hong Kong laws, enter into employment contracts in Hong Kong and are deployed to work in the Mainland.
+If encountering any labour dispute, young persons can contact the Labour Department 24-hour hotline 2717 1771 (handled by "1823") for enquiry and assistance.

 Fax: (852) 2519 3536